jahaanmukhi/CovidTracker/README.md

 - Handles cases with No Internet and Location Services Diasbled smoothly
 - Works with most simulated locations (anywhere in USA, London, Sydney, Moscow, ...)
 - GPX files included for some locations as well, including VeniceItaly.gpx
+- Note that the app simulator is buggy, so it may not recognize the default location during the first attempt to build.
+If this happens, just try again please.
+It is better to simulate on a phone if possible.

 ## Project Overview